el-pol/coding-test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the TypeScript template.

 I am using `create-react-app` because it already includes a Webpack configuration and is already setup for TypeScript usage and for writing tests.

-In order to see the configuration, you can run `yarn eject` or `npm run eject`, which will expose all the settings.
+In order to see the configuration, you can run `yarn eject` or `npm run eject`, which will expose all the settings to be checked or modified.
 Please bear in mind that once you run the `eject` command, there is no going back.

 ## Usage